Fisher-Price Jumperoo Review and Videos

 Almost done!
 The only part missing at this point is the seat support and fabric.

-Once all is said and done, we were able to do the full assembly in under 15 minutes!
+Once all was said and done, we were able to do the full assembly in under 15 minutes!
 Two things to have available: a Phillips head (cross head) screwdriver, and three AA batteries.
 Instructions are easy to follow and intuitive.
 Here is the Jumperoo fully assembled and ready for action!

 The overall dimensions once assembled are about 35" wide by 35" tall.